 In R, an analysis of variance can be calculated using one of two methods: using the command anova() applied to the result of the lm() function or using the aov() command.
-In the first method, lm stands for Linear Model, which is also used to calculate linear regression models, while both anova and aov stand for analysis of variance.
-The results are identical for both methods.
-(R Core Team, n.d.-b)
+In the first method, lm stands for “linear model”, which is also used to calculate linear regression models, while both anova and aov stand for analysis of variance.
+The results are identical for both methods (R Core Team, n.d.-b).

-This section is closed with an example on how to carry out the one-factor analysis of variance in R. As always, detailed descriptions of all commands used can be found in the R documentation (R Core Team, n.d.-b).
+This section is closed with an example of how to carry out the one-factor analysis of variance in R. As always, detailed descriptions of all commands used can be found in the R documentation (R Core Team, n.d.-b).

-A manufacturer offers a product in three different product variants A, B and C. The aim of the analysis is now to determine whether all three products have the same effect on the total revenue or whether there are differences between the product variants, and they therefore have different effects on the total revenue.
-For the independent target variable revenue, 30 random numbers between the 3000 and 5000 are drawn based on the uniform distribution using the runif command (runif(30,1000,5000)) and rounded to integer values using the round function.
-A vector is then built that contains which of the three product variants (good A, B, C) the corresponding revenue value in the revenue vector belongs to.
+A manufacturer offers a product in three different product variants A, B, and C. The aim of the analysis is now to determine whether all three products have the same effect on the total revenue or whether there are differences between the product variants and they, therefore, have different effects on the total revenue.
+For the independent target variable revenue, 30 random numbers between 3000 and 5000 are drawn based on the uniform distribution using the runif command (runif(30,1000,5000)) and rounded to integer values using the round function.
+A vector good is then built that contains the product variants (A, B, or C) that correspond to each revenue value in the revenue vector.
 Each product variant was sold ten times.

 > set.seed(10000)